nightscout/cgm-remote-monitor/README.md

 ## Recommended minimum browser versions for using Nightscout:

 Our [browserslist](https://github.com/browserslist/browserslist) policy is documented in `.browserlistrc`.
+We currently support approximately [91%](https://browsersl.ist/?q=%3E+0.25%25%2C+ios_saf+9.3%2C+ios_saf+10.3%2C+ios_saf+13.7%2C+ios_saf+14.8%2C+not+dead%2C+not+and_uc+12.12%2C+not+ie+11%0A) of all browsers globally used.
+These include:

 - Android Chrome: 104 or later (`and_chr`)
-- Google Chrome: 102 or later (`chrome`)
+- Google Chrome: 101 or later (`chrome`)
 - Microsoft Edge: 103 or later (`edge`)
 - Mozilla Firefox: 102 or later (`firefox`)
 - Apple Safari on iOS: 15.5 or later (`ios_saf`)
-- Apple Safari on iOS also works for iOS 10.3.4, 12.2-12.5, 13.4-13.7, 14.x, 15.2-15.4 but is not recommended because it's not maintained by Apple (`ios_saf`)
 - Opera Mini on Android: 63 or later (`op_mini`)
 - Opera: 88 or later (`opera`)
 - Apple Safari for macOS 10.15 Catalina or later: : 15.5 or later (`safari`)
-- Samsung Internet on Android: 12 or later (`samsung`)
+- Samsung Internet on Android: 17.0 or later (`samsung`)
 - Internet Explorer 11 : not supported

 Older versions or other browsers might work, but are untested and unsupported.
+We'll try to to keep Nightscout compatible with older iPads (e.g. Safari on iOS 10.3.4), but note that those devices are not supported by Apple anymore and have known security issues.
+Debugging these old devices gets harder due to Apple not supporting debugging the old devices on Macs that have been updated.
 Some features may not work with devices/browsers on the older end of these requirements.

 ## Installation software requirements: